Johnson visits Kyiv to offer troop training to ‘change equation’ against Russia

 Boris Johnson has made a surprise visit to Volodymyr Zelensky in Kyiv to offer a major training operation he believes could “change the equation” against the Russian invasion.

-The Prime Minister visited the Ukrainian capital on Friday to offer training to up to 10,000 soldiers every 120 days, as he vowed “we will be with you until you ultimately prevail”.
+The Prime Minister visited the Ukrainian capital on Friday to pledge training to up to 10,000 soldiers every 120 days, as he vowed “we will be with you until you ultimately prevail”.

 Downing Street said the British-led scheme would train and drill Ukrainian troops to accelerate their deployment, rebuild their forces and increase their resistance.